Pauan/Immutable/doc/doc.rst

   This does not mutate the Dict_, it returns a new Dict_.

-  ``x`` must be either a JavaScript object literal, or an Iterable_ where each value is an array or Tuple_ of :js:`[key, value]`.
+  ``x`` must be either a JavaScript object literal, or an Iterable_ where each value is an array / Tuple_ of :js:`[key, value]`.

   * If a ``key`` from ``x`` is not in this Dict_, it is added.